-To make sure you get off on the right foot on, we have a few fool-proof suggestions to address your dress code issues.
+To ensure you start off on the right foot, here are a few foolproof suggestions to navigate your workplace dress code:

 - Slacks

-- Polished dress shoes and dress socks (no white tube socks or no-show socks)
+- Polished dress shoes and dress socks (avoid white tube socks or no-show socks)

 - Professional watch

-- Neatly trimmed hair and either clean shaven or trimmed facial hair
+- Neatly trimmed hair and either clean-shaven face or trimmed facial hair

 - Clean and clipped fingernails